Powerplant Test – Extreme Textile Testing on LIBIK Materials

 We believe in testing our materials beyond what is required.
 Our fire suppression kits contain CellBlockEX, a unique and powerful dry extinguisher that works very rapidly to mitigate the event.
 So there is minimal chance the LIBIK suppression/containment bag would ever be exposed to extended periods of high heat from a thermal runaway.
 However, our Fire Shield Blanket also relies on these extremely robust fabrics, and is integral to our kits.
 Protecting the crew member/firefighter is a priority.
 The blanket effectively provides an impervious barrier between them and the battery fire.

 No thermal runaway event is ever the same.
 Lithium-ion battery fires burn very hot and are nearly impossible to extinguish by traditional means.
-The integrity of the fabrics in our suppression kits and blankets is crucial, which is why we use some of the best materials in the world.
+The integrity of the fabrics in our suppression kits and fire retardant blankets is crucial, which is why we use some of the best materials in the world.